 You may now be wondering, “Well, why is this something my child should do?”
 We’ll show you.

-Music production for kids may sound like a fun way to pass time, but it can easily become a lifelong hobby.
+Music production for kids may sound like a fun way to pass time.
+Thankfully, it sticks with them throughout time as well, easily becoming a productive lifelong hobby.
 This hobby could also easily become a career.
 As long as songs are being created into radio singles and albums, music producers have a job.
 It can be a lucrative career that leads to a wide world of possibilities.

 Even if music production doesn’t become a career for your child, it can still be a passion they explore throughout their life.
 Music is always changing, evolving, and growing.
 Your child can be a part of that!

 Producing Music Leads to The Development of Crucial Life Skills

 A music production career or hobby helps develop crucial skills in a child.
 There’s a learning curve associated with many of these skills so encourage your child to keep pushing through the learning process.

 As we mentioned above, becoming a producer requires sharp listening skills.
 These listening skills can be developed through music classes for kids and through the meticulous process of piecing together a song.
 Developed listening skills extend into school, the home, and the workplace.

 For those wondering why listening skills are so important in production, it’s because an ear for detail is needed to piece together harmonizations, create melodies from multiple pieces of media, and catch small mistakes in a rough draft.

 Crafting a well-polished song is no small task.
 It can take hours, or even days, to create a project.

 Kids benefit from learning how to dedicate their time and concentration to a project, especially if it doesn’t work out the first time they try.
 They’ll grow through the process of brainstorming and reconstruction.